eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 This format should be used when each row (line in file) represents a single series or sensor.
 Every row must contain a timestamp, unique identifier for the sensor (Series ID) and a value.
 The parser preview will only display rows with unique Series ID's.
 The sample input file may not contain all the possible Series ID's, so you can click the *Add new series* button and enter additional Series ID's as required.
-Ensure the correct data type is set for each series.
+Ensure the correct data type is set for all series.

 *Input Text File*